The University of Iowa is a national research university, founded in 1847, a few days after the state of Iowa was accepted into the Union.

 It is situated on a 1,900-acre campus on the Iowa River.

 The university is home to the world-renowned Iowa Writer’s Workshop, which has produced 13 Pulitzer Prize winners.
-Recognising its contribution to creative writing, UNESCO designated Iowa as a City of Literature in 2008.
+Recognizing its contribution to creative writing, UNESCO designated Iowa as a City of Literature in 2008.

-The university comprises 11 colleges, the largest of which is the College of Liberal Arts and Sciences.
+The university comprises 12 colleges, the largest of which is the College of Liberal Arts and Sciences..

-First year students live in one of the university’s 30-plus, living-learning communities, some of which align to different majors or to social interests.
-Students also have a choice of over 500 student organisations to get involved with, as well as over 200 degree programmes.
+First-year students can explore and personalize their housing options by living in one of the university's 15 Living Learning Communities, Honors House, and 10 residence halls.
+Students also have a choice of over 500 student organizations to get involved with, as well as over 200 areas of study.

 The university is a member of the prestigious Big Ten Conference, the oldest collegiate athletic conference in the US.

 Members of its 24 varsity teams wear black and gold and go by the name of ‘Hawkeye’.
-Their mascot is a hawk who wears the same colours.
+Their mascot is a hawk named Herky who wears the same colors.

 Each year, the university’s Division of Performing Arts stages over 400 dramatic performances, while its art museum houses 14,500 individual works of art.